OpenBioLink/SAFRAN/README.md

   <img src="https://github.com/OpenBioLink/IRIFAB/raw/dev/resources/img/logo.png">
 </p>

-SAFRAN (Scalable and fast non-redundant rule application) is a framework for fast inference and aggregation of logical rules on large heterogeneous knowledge graphs.
+SAFRAN (Scalable and fast non-redundant rule application) is a framework for fast result inference and aggregation of logical rules on large heterogeneous knowledge graphs.
 It is based on the work of [AnyBURL](http://web.informatik.uni-mannheim.de/AnyBURL/) (Anytime Bottom Up Rule Learning), which is an algorithm for learning, applying and evaluating logical rules from large knowledge graphs in the context of link prediction.